Daniel J. Frey

 It is a fact.

-If you are not aware of this, then please look into the current human genome project on how we are all born selfish, Are Babies Born Good by Abigail Tucker, Smithsonian Magazine 2013.
+If you are not aware of this, please look into the current human genome project to understand how we are all born with a selfish nature.

 Sharing has to be taught by "caring" people.